vb3genai/AI_HealthCare/README.md

 #  Alzheimer’s detection Using MONAI framework
-A deep‑learning pipeline for classifying cognitive impairment levels from MRI images using **PyTorch** and **MONAI** https://project-monai.github.io/ .
+A deep‑learning pipeline for classifying cognitive impairment levels from MRI images using **PyTorch** and **MONAI** (https://project-monai.github.io/).
 This project provides a full workflow from dataset preparation to model training, evaluation, and single‑image inference.
 This project is done locally on Windows 11 Pro laptop.

 ---

 ##  Project Overview
-This project builds a 2D convolutional neural network (ResNet‑18 https://huggingface.co/microsoft/resnet-18 ) to classify MRI slices into four cognitive impairment categories:
+This project builds a 2D convolutional neural network (ResNet‑18 - https://huggingface.co/microsoft/resnet-18 ) to classify MRI images into four below cognitive impairment categories:

 - **No Impairment**
 - **Very Mild Impairment**